Murder of Rebecca Riley: Death

 Throughout Riley's illness, McGonnell and Williams had both grown increasingly angry with Michael's and Carolyn's refusal to take Riley to a doctor, but believed that calling emergency services themselves would be unsuccessful because they were not Riley's parents.
 In the afternoon of December 12, McGonnell reportedly threatened to beat Michael "so that the ambulance will come and take both of you," and allegedly broke a shelf off of the wall in anger.
 Michael told McGonnell that he and Carolyn had an appointment with Riley's pediatrician the following morning, though no such appointment was scheduled.

 The evening of December 12, 2006, a visibly unfocused Riley knocked on her parents' bedroom door.
 According to Williams, the girl asked for her mother, but was unable to say "mama" or "Mommy" without choking.
 Michael told the girl, "Go to your fucking room," and did not allow Riley inside.
 She returned to her parents' bedroom twice afterwards; both times, Michael shouted at her and made her return to her room.

 That evening, the girl's parents administered her nighttime dose of medication; they then left for Carolyn's mother's home, leaving Williams to watch Riley and her siblings.
-While the Riley parents were out, Riley again wandered to her parents' bedroom, calling for her mother.
+While the parents were out, Riley again wandered to her parents' bedroom, calling for her mother.
 Williams repeatedly explained to Riley that her parents were not home, but Riley apparently did not seem to understand.

 At one point when Riley appeared to be searching for her mother, Williams called out to Riley, who did not react.
 Upon picking up the child, she noticed that the girl was cold, clammy, and hung stiffly from her arms, which alarmed Williams: Riley would usually cling "like a monkey" when picked up.
-After several hours, the Riley parents returned home, where Williams again pushed for the girl's parents to take her to the hospital; Michael falsely claimed that they had an appointment with her pediatrician the next morning.
-Shortly afterwards, Carolyn gave Riley Children's Tylenol, a liquid cough medicine containing cough suppressant dextromethorphan and antihistamine chlorpheniramine, and a tablet of clonidine.
+After several hours, the parents returned home, where Williams again pushed for the girl's parents to take her to the hospital; Michael falsely claimed that they had an appointment with her pediatrician the next morning.
+Shortly afterwards, Carolyn gave Riley children's Tylenol, a liquid cough medicine containing cough suppressant dextromethorphan and antihistamine chlorpheniramine, and a tablet of clonidine.